DZakh/rescript-schema/README.md

 - [x] Add custom Coercions
 - [x] Add JSON module for decoding and encoding
+- [ ] Make encoder and decoder work with any JS values and not only with Js.Json.t
 - [ ] Add Shape struct factory
 - [ ] Add Nullable struct factory
 - [ ] Add Enum and Literal struct factories